eugene4545/job-scraper/README.md

 # Contributing
 Contributions are welcome!
-If you have any suggestions or improvements, please create an issue or submit a pull request.
+If you have any suggestions or improvements, please create an issue or submit a pull request, have a crack at it!.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.